A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Preliminaries

 It is also well-known that if we consider the time rescaling $X^{\gamma}(t) = X(\gamma t)$, and let $\gamma \rightarrow +\infty$, the Langevin equation \eqref{langevin_eq} turns into the overdamped Langevin diffusion \cite{pavliotis2014stochastic}:

 The derived (overdamped) Langevin diffusion above has some pretty properties.
-First, it has invariant distribution $\pi \propto e^{-\beta U}$, which is trivial to check.
+First, it has invariant distribution $\pi \propto e^{-\beta U}$.
 Second, the invariant distribution $\pi$ satisfies the detailed balance since the probability flux $J(\pi) := b\cdot \pi - \frac{1}{2} \nabla \cdot(\Sigma \pi)$ equals zero with $b = -\nabla U$ and $\Sigma = \sqrt{2\beta^{-1}}I$ here, and thus the stationary diffusion is reversible \cite{pavliotis2014stochastic}.
 Third, the density of the Langevin diffusion satisfies the following Fokker-Planck equation:

 with $b = -\nabla U$.
-Moreover, if we add some mild assumptions to the function $U$ like strongly log-concaveness, the Langevin diffusion above is guaranteed to converge to equilibrium \cite{markowich2000trend}.
+Moreover, if we add some stronger assumptions to the potential $U$ like strongly convexity, the Langevin diffusion above is guaranteed to converge to equilibrium \cite{markowich2000trend}.
 Note that in this paper, instead of log-concaveness of the invariant distribution $\pi$, we add the much weaker assumption that $\pi$ satisfies a Log-Sobolev inequality (LSI).

-\subsection{Unadjusted Langevin Algorithm(ULA)}
+\subsection{Unadjusted Langevin Algorithm (ULA)}

-Among the classical numerical schemes for the Langevin diffusion \eqref{langevinSDE}, the simplest one is the well-known Euler-Maruyama scheme, which is also known as the Unadjusted Langevin Algorithm (ULA) or the Langevin Monte Carlo (LMC).
-Consider this Euler-Maruyama scheme with constant time step for \eqref{langevinSDE}
+Among the classical numerical schemes for the Langevin diffusion \eqref{eq:overdampedlangevin}, the simplest one is the well-known Euler-Maruyama scheme, which is also known as the Unadjusted Langevin Algorithm (ULA) or the Langevin Monte Carlo (LMC).
+Consider this Euler-Maruyama scheme for \eqref{eq:overdampedlangevin}

 where $\eta_k$ is the time step at $k$-th iteration and $T_k := \sum_{i=0}^{k-1} \eta_i$. \eqref{ula} naturally admits the following continuous version: